 In the one-to-one model, it depends on how many people in particular domains are on the account.
 If the client has a virtualization problem and the staffing model only accounted for one person in the deal, there may or may not be an issue depending on that person’s availability.

-So these are some examples of the support models and how they differ in delivering the support to customers.
-These differences should be taken into account as part of your decision making process.
+So these are some examples of the support models and how they differ in delivering support to customers.
+These differences should be taken into account as part of your decision-making process.